A) Yes, we are proud to be an approved Active & Creative Kids Provider. You can claim your Kids Rebate Vouchers HERE

 * To Encourage Confidence – We understand that whilst some students may be very independent and confident, there are also some students who are quite shy.
 When there are observers present, the quieter students can become withdrawn and in some cases shut down completely which inhibits their ability to learning and affects their overall enjoyment of the class.

-Please Note: Whilst we have a strict no observing policy, we do allow parents of Little Stars students to watch their child’s trial and the first two weeks of Term 1 to allow the students to become comfortable with their teacher and fellow dancers.
+Please Note: Whilst we have a strict no observing policy, we often allow parents of preschool aged students to watch their child’s trial and the first two weeks of Term 1 to allow the students to become comfortable with their teacher and fellow dancers.
 It is important that all our students feel comfortable in the classes and while we will not force parents to leave if a child becomes distressed by their absence, if the separation continues to be a problem we may recommend the student is not quite ready for the class.
+However this was pre-covid and the ability to have parents in the studio and classes is dependent on the Covid restrictions in place at the time.